 2. Area 51 (Nevada)

 If you don’t know what Area 51 is, you have some Googling to do!
 Area 51 is a government facility that conducts tests on…well, we aren’t sure what.
 In the past it was used to test certain aircrafts, which is what many people misunderstood as seeing Alien saucers flying through the sky.
 But this was years ago…so what happens now?
 We can only guess what is going on, but this area was not officially acknowledged by the government to exist until around 2013.

-Possibly the most unsettling and bizarre gatherings in America is that of the Bohemian Grove.
+Possibly the most unsettling and bizarre gathering in America is that of the Bohemian Grove.
 What sets this elite group apart from the rest of the cult-like gatherings, is that the attendees are the richest and most powerful men in America.
-To enter the club, you must pay $25,000 after being on a 15 year long waiting list.
+To enter the club, you must pay $25,000 after being on a 15 year-long waiting list.
 Then, each year, you maintain your membership by paying $5,000.
 You must also have an Ivy League College Education.
-Members have included George H. W. Bush, Clint Eastwood and Richard Nixon.
+Members have included George H. W. Bush, Clint Eastwood, and Richard Nixon.
 To make a long story short, this brotherhood involves a variety of groups within the Bohemian Grove that all have different roles.
-In addition to this, activities such a practicing rituals reminiscent of the Occult and dressing up in Drag Queen costumes have been caught on camera throughout the years.
+In addition to this, activities such as practicing rituals reminiscent of the Occult and dressing up in Drag Queen costumes have been caught on camera throughout the years.
 Only two individuals have witnessed this gathering.
-Alex Jones, a far-right wing radio show host and filmmaker snuck onto the premises and actually caught the bizarre rituals on camera.
+Alex Jones, a far-right-wing radio show host, and filmmaker snuck onto the premises and actually caught the bizarre rituals on camera.
 Alex Shoumatoff, a writer for Vanity Fair was on the premises for approximately four hours before being arrested.